ewhanley/ewhanley.github.io/weekly_updates.md

 # Weekly Project Updates

+### Week 9 (2023-07-17 -- 2023-07-23)
+This was a hands-on application of learning week.
+I did not read a chapter or work through tutorials.
+I implemented exactly what I've been learning for a project at work.
+I used the LangChain library and OpenAI API to build a feature in an application that enables users to use embeddings from OpenAI to ask questions about local text files.
+The feature works really well and used nearly everything I have learned in this class so far this semester.

 ### Week 8 (2023-07-10 -- 2023-07-16)
 I spent my time this week working through the second half of Chapter 4.
 As noted in last week's update, I hit a snag with Pinecone's free-tier servers.
 I was eventually able to auth this week, but then had to troubleshoot some problems.
 I was able to get through them.
 The issues were related to a mismatch between the Handbook content and the current state of Pinecone's API.